MichaelClerx/making-figures/2-2-shapes-colours-lines.md

 ## Fancy paths & bezier curves

 Let's draw an ion current!
+In particular, let's redraw something like the top-left figure in [this image](https://github.com/pints-team/pints/blob/master/example.svg).

 Select the line tool, and draw a path consisting of two line segments:

 ![img](./figures-2/ion-1.png)